top of page

 • Corporate bureaucracy and greed is the antithesis to personal service.
 You hear it in their voices and in their policies.
 They don't really care, or worse, they really don't care.

 UniMOVE.US is the business name for Acumen Driving Specialists, LLC, incorporated in Los Angeles.
 UniMOVE has federally required $75,000 Fidelity Bond and Arbitration program through membership in US Movers Association.
-My DMV and criminal records are spotless, and my contract price will not increase (as long as you are ready and everything is as you said).
+My DMV record is spotless, and I have NO criminal record.
+My contract price will not increase (as long as you are ready and everything is as you said).
 I'm NOT a Broker who subs-out your job to a guy who gets your stuff on his truck then doubles the price.
 Ask all these guarantees from other movers and listen for awkward pauses or shifty jibber-jabber.
 Demand documentation.
 UniMove's is here.

 You probably still have questions.
 Call or Email Today.
 Video Calls preferred.
 I use Android phone.
 Apple users must video call using WhatsApp, Facebook, or Google Meet.